The phrase “our community” gets thrown around a lot these days.

 There’s never been a better time to look at building your online community on a new platform built for modern creators.
 For an increasing number of creators and the people they serve, a Facebook group or even a Slack team just doesn’t cut it.

-Step #8: share your community with the world (or at least your first set of ideal members!).
 You’ve now got everything you need to share your online community with your ideal members.
 If you’re starting with an existing email list, online course, or group, recruit a small team of 1-3 people to help you share it with the right initial people.
 Once you’ve got your squad, pick a day that you’ll officially open your community to your founding members by scheduling a live “kick-off: video event on Zoom or Crowdcast where your members can meet each other.

-Then, work backwards 2-3 weeks from your kick-off event to announce your community to your initial members and begin the share period where for those 2 to 3 weeks you shout about your community from the rooftops.
+Then, work backward 2-3 weeks from your kick-off event to announce your community to your initial members and begin the share period where for those 2 to 3 weeks you shout about your community from the rooftops.

 Does the idea of shouting about your community from the rooftops make you a bit nervous?
 You’re not alone.
 That’s why you’ve recruited a squad to help you share your community, and why we created our own community of creators just like you learning how to build an online community at Mighty Hosts.
 When you realize that you’re launching your community in a supportive spot with others just like you, something magical happens.
 There’s no reason to do this on your own.

-Step #9: face your fears with curiosity, creativity, and reframing problems as they come.
 At this point, you have everything you need to build your own thriving online community.
 But the knowledge of how to build an online community may still not be enough to actually build an online community.

-For many, this a potentially nerve wracking proposition!
+For many, this a potentially nerve-wracking proposition!
 Some of the most common hesitations we hear are: